 The Access Menu

 Access is the OpenCollar ownership tool.
-Associated Script: oc_auth
+Associated Script: oc_core, oc_api

 There is a cap of 28 avatars across all named Access levels: Owner, Trusted, Blocked, and Temp Owner.

 Owners have the highest rank of access on the collar.
 The collar access, exceptions, lock, leash and some RLV functions are sensitive to rank.
-Once an owner is set, unless OwnSelf is checked, the wearer can no longer use the access menu or add exceptions or unlock the collar.
-Also the wearer cannot unleash from an owner without safewording.
+Be very sure you know how much control you are conceding when you add an owner.

 Trusted gives named individuals the same level of access as Public and Group.
 Trusted cannot change the Access menu but do outrank the wearer on the leash.
 This is the function formerly known as “secondary owner” or “secowner”.